Venus Is In Libra — Get Ready For A Vibe Shift

 AdvertisementADVERTISEMENT

-The vibe gets better after September 3.
-Venus aligns with the South Node of Destiny, making it hard to let go of an ex, friend, or someone we’ve been “expiring” dating.
-Changes are that we might be lovesick and unable to get out of a financial or romantic rut.
-Several days later, Jupiter in Gemini sprinkles Venus with good news, abundance, and joy, freeing us from the past and leading us into the present on September 15.
+The vibe gets better after 3rd September.
+Venus aligns with the South Node of Destiny, making it hard to let go of an ex, friend or someone we’ve been “expiring” dating.
+Chances are that we might be lovesick and unable to get out of a financial or romantic rut.
+Several days later, Jupiter in Gemini sprinkles Venus with good news, abundance and joy, freeing us from the past and leading us into the present on 15th September.
 Venus and Jupiter’s rendezvous in the cosmos aims to expand our emotions and sentiments.
 If you're single and looking to meet someone, this could be an excellent day to connect with another.
 You might be able to match with someone on a dating app or meet them IRL sans technology.
-Our wallets may be full, and our bank accounts may be lush.
-September 15 is a fantastic time to ask for a raise if you want to score one from your boss.
+Our wallets may be full and our bank accounts may be lush.
+15th September is a fantastic time to ask for a raise if you want to score one from your boss.

 The following day, Venus links up with the centaur Chiron, who’s moonwalking in Aries, allowing us to heal the past and make amends with others.
-September 16 is a pivotal day for expressing and sharing our intimate feelings with others because we can mend broken hearts and offer solid advice to our besties.
-September 22 brings Venus to a square with Pluto, who is retrograde in Capricorn.
-This might ignite intense emotions, power struggles, and triangular situations.
+16th September is a pivotal day for expressing and sharing our intimate feelings with others because we can mend broken hearts and offer solid advice to our besties.
+22nd September brings Venus to a square with Pluto, who is retrograde in Capricorn.
+This might ignite intense emotions, power struggles and triangular situations.
 Be prepared to fight for who or what you want.
 Do not back down.

 Overall, Venus in Libra brings mixed energies to the last month of summer.
 There will be tears as we release old feelings and wounds to move forward.
 We are putting our hearts back together and allowing ourselves to embrace newness.
 Although some moments might be intense and erratic, we acknowledge what our hearts desire the most.
-Remember that when Venus enters Scorpio on September 22, the day of the fall equinox, our emotions will reach a fever pitch; therefore, use is a moment to feel the lightheartedness of the season.
+Remember that when Venus enters Scorpio on 22nd September, the day of the autumn equinox, our emotions will reach a fever pitch; therefore, use it as a moment to feel the lightheartedness of the season.
 Surrender to love.